-The generation and control of sound represents a field of research and development that is growing, as proven by international conferences like ICMC (International Computer Music Conference), SMC (Sound and Music Computing), NIME (New Interfaces for Musical Expression) or DAFX (Digital Audio Effects) and the activity of certain companies like Ableton, Cycling ’74, Native Instruments, Monome, Novation, Moog etc.
+Digitally generating and controlling sound and light represent fields of research and development that are growing continuously, as proven by international conferences such as: ICMC (International Computer Music Conference), SMC (Sound and Music Computing), NIME (New Interfaces for Musical Expression) or DAFX (Digital Audio Effects) and the activity of certain companies like Ableton, Cycling ’74, Native Instruments, Monome, Novation, Moog etc.

 The sound acquisition and live shows system is built around a digital Yamaha QL1 console, expanded with Yamaha MY16AES.
-With the support of the studio microphones (Neumann TLM 107), field microphones (Schoeps CMIT 5 U) and lanyard microphones (VT 700 & VT 506) and of the RME Fireface UFX interface, shows and recordings can be attained inside the laboratory, situation for which a portable audio system is also available based on a Sound Devices 664 unit.
+With the support of the studio microphones (Neumann TLM 107), field microphones (Schoeps CMIT 5 U) and lanyard microphones (VT 700 & VT 506), as well as the RME Fireface UFX interface, shows and recordings can be done inside the laboratory, situation for which a portable audio system is also available, based on a Sound Devices 664 unit.

 For production and post-production, the lab has plug-in packages (McDSP, Altiverb), a monitoring system (Dynaudio BM6 mkIII), and a control system (Yamaha Nuage).